tower-rs/tower/guides/inventing-service.md

 enough to receive one new request.
 We would then require users to first call `service.ready().await` before doing `service.call(request).await`.

-This way way `ConcurrencyLimit` could track capacity inside `ready` and not allow users to call `call` until there is sufficient capacity.
+This way `ConcurrencyLimit` could track capacity inside `ready` and not allow users to call `call` until there is sufficient capacity.

 `Service`s that don't care about capacity can just return immediately from `ready` or delegate to some inner `Service` they're wrapping.